 - Relationship difficulties

 - Engaging in self-destructive behavior

 A person with post-traumatic stress disorder is more likely to develop an addiction if they cannot receive treatment for their condition.
 The key is to recognize that some signs of PTSD may not seem related to the events that happened at all.
 That is what makes pinpointing this condition so tricky, especially as a cause for alcoholism or drug addiction, and why it requires trauma-informed care.

 If a person with PTSD does not receive treatment for it and their addiction, their recovery will likely fail, and relapse will occur.
 That’s because the underlying, often complex mental health condition is one that does not improve without professional treatment.
 Until you go back and explore what happened, why it happened, and its impact, it’s not likely you’ll be able to simply step away from treatment.

-When both conditions are treated at the same time, a person can regain his or her best outcome.
-They can also achieve a strong, healthy future for themselves.
+When both conditions are treated at the same time, a person can regain their best outcome.
+They can also achieve a robust and healthy future for themselves.
 What’s most important with PTSD and addiction is working closely with a therapist to open up about what’s happened.
 That doesn’t mean you need to relive the experience, though.

 You can overcome post-traumatic stress disorder, and our team can help you.
 With a range of therapy and treatment options available, you can get help for both PTSD and addiction at once.
 Some of our programs include:

 - Partial hospitalization program

 Reach Out to Greater Boston Addiction Centers for PTSD Therapy

 Post-traumatic stress disorder can be hard to come to grips with on your own.
 Our Needham drug treatment programs offer help for both PTSD and addiction.
 Call us at 877.920.6583 to learn more, or connect with us online now.